openlit/openlit/README.md

 To forward telemetry data to an HTTP OTLP endpoint, such as the OpenTelemetry Collector, set the `otlp_endpoint` parameter with the desired endpoint.
 Alternatively, you can configure the endpoint by setting the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable as recommended in the OpenTelemetry documentation.

-> 💡 Info: If you dont provide `otlp_endpoint` function argument or set the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable, The SDK directs the trace directly to your console, which can be useful during development.
+> 💡 Info: If you dont provide `otlp_endpoint` function argument or set the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable, The OpenLIT SDK directs the trace directly to your console, which can be useful during development.

 To send telemetry to OpenTelemetry backends requiring authentication, set the `otlp_headers` parameter with its desired value.
 Alternatively, you can configure the endpoint by setting the `OTEL_EXPORTER_OTLP_HEADERS` environment variable as recommended in the OpenTelemetry documentation.